How to Interview a Patient Advocate

 - How long have you been a private, independent Patient Advocate?
 Do you have relevant work background, training or experience providing this service?
 What is your experience?

 - What are your credentials?
 Are you a Board Certified Patient Advocate (or BCPA)?
-If not you might ask if they subscribe or adhere to a Code of Professional Standards.
+If not you might ask if they subscribe to, abide by or must adhere to a Code of Professional Standards or Ethics.

 - What do you charge for your services?
 Do you require a down payment?
 Do you charge for mileage, or travel time?

-- Do you have Professional Liability and/or Errors and Omissions Insurance?
-The great majority of advocates must have insurance to protect you and themselves.
-There are some special cases where E&O insurance is not mandatory, but those are rare.
+- Do you carry Professional Liability and/or Errors and Omissions Insurance?
+The great majority of advocates must carry insurance to protect you and for themselves.
 If the advocate you are interviewing says he or she does not have E&O insurance, ask them why not.
-If the answer sounds plausible, then you can decide whether you want to continue with the interview.
+If the answer sounds plausible, continue.

 - Does anyone else pay you for helping me?
-Some providers are paid a commission for placing patients into a specific facility or for a referral to other services.
-They may be less objective, so you’ll want to know more about any potential conflicts of interest.
+Some providers are paid a commission for placing patients into a specific facility or for a referral to services they may recommend to clientele.
+This can muddy their objectivity and the allegiance to you so you’ll want to know more about any potential conflicts of interest.

 - Do you have an idea of the approximate amount of time it will take you to handle the services I need?
 If not, how can I get an estimate?
-Every case is unique but you may discuss timelines.
+Every case is unique (after all we are working with human matters -and moving targets!) but you may ask about their past experiences and discuss timelines.

 - What is your caseload?
 Do you have time to handle the work I need to have done?

 - Do you have references?
-Advocates may be understandably reluctant to give you names and contact information for references due to privacy laws.
-However, it would make sense to ask them if they will ask a former client to contact you to provide a reference.
+Advocates may be understandably reluctant to provide names and contact information for references due to privacy laws.
 Alternatively, you can check their listings for true client testimonials.
-Become aware of their professional affiliations, and check memberships.
+Become aware of their professional affiliations, and check memberships for good standing in professional organizations.

 Additional, optional interview questions, depending on the services you need:

-- Are you “on call” 24/7 or do you have specific hours?
+- Are you “on call” 24/7 or do you have specific hours of availability?

 - Is your location in proximity to the patient?
-Keep in mind that some Advocates do provide many services that do not require them to be nearby.
-Our care coordination routinely includes handling “back office” details, research, care coordination and state-to-state matters.
+Keep in mind that an Advocate’s services routinely include handling “back office” details, research and referral, care coordination and state-to-state matters that do not require them to be nearby.

 Click HERE for your FREE copy of How to Interview a Patient Advocate.